Eagle Investment Systems: Company history

 Eagle was founded in 1989 as a consulting firm focused on financial technology.
-In 1996, Eagle launched Eagle PACE, the precursor to its current Data Management Solution, which was followed in 1999 by the launch of Eagle STAR, its Accounting Solution.
+In 1996, Eagle launched Eagle PACE, the precursor to its current Data Management Solution, which was followed in 1999 by the launch of Eagle STAR (Eagle Straight-Through Accounting and Recordkeeping), its Accounting Solution.
 In 2000, Eagle was rebranded to its current name, Eagle Investment Systems.

 In 2000, Eagle opened a New York City office and in 2001 Eagle Investment Systems was acquired by Mellon Financial.
 In that same year, Eagle acquired ITS Associates and over the next two years opened both a London and Toronto office.
 In 2002, Eagle's ASP offering was rebranded as Eagle ACCESS, in 2003 the company launched its Performance Measurement Solution and in 2005 the Mutual Fund Accounting Solutions launched.
 The San Francisco office opened in 2006 and, in 2007, The Bank of New York (BNY) and Mellon Financial merged.
 In 2009 a Singapore office was established.

 In late 2011, Eagle relocated its headquarters from Newton, MA to Wellesley, MA.